-Under current law, to receive the 2% pay supplement, a permanent employee must (1) be an exempt employee, (2) have been appointed on or before March 6, 2003, and (3) be on the active payroll as of November 14, 2004.2 The bill revises these qualifications to require that the employee remain continuously on the active payroll from appointment on or before March 6, 2003, through November 14, 2004.
+Continuing law requires that a one-time 2% pay supplement be paid to certain permanent employees in the first paycheck of December 2004.
+To receive the 2% pay supplement, a permanent employee must (1) be an exempt employee, (2) have been appointed on or before March 6, 2003, and (3) be on the active payroll as of November 14, 2004.2 The act revises these qualifications to require that the employee remain continuously on the active payroll from appointment on or before March 6, 2003, through November 14, 2004.